kajigor/fp-2023-cub-fall/README.md

 ### Assigned by @danyaberezun

 1 Dijkstra's algorithm via BT SBH

 2 Use Banker's method to implement "BankersDeque"
   * all operations should run in O_am(1)

-3 ∗ Lists supporting efficient catenation
+3 (optional) Lists supporting efficient catenation
   * all operations should run in O_am(1)

 [Slides from the lecture](lec2.pdf)